Daily routines Grooming and dental care Rescue-aware handovers

 Adjust care for winter cold, summer heat, and grooming changes

-Yorkies often live indoors, but they still feel weather changes.
-In winter, keep coats dry, avoid trimming too short before cold snaps, use jerseys or rain gear only when they fit comfortably, and brush carefully because clothes can create knots.
-In summer, avoid hot paving and long outings in the harshest part of the day.
+Yorkies live indoors, but they still feel weather changes.
+In winter, keep coats dry, avoid trimming too short before cold snaps, use jerseys or rain gear when they fit comfortably, and brush carefully because clothes create knots.
+In summer, skip hot paving and avoid long outings in the worst of the day.

-If a puppy, senior, very small Yorkie, or recently groomed dog seems cold, tired, weak, or unlike themselves, shorten the outing and check the health basics early.
+If a puppy, senior, tiny Yorkie, or recently groomed dog seems cold, tired, weak, or just not himself, shorten the outing and check the basics early.
+When travelling, the same weather-sense applies — see the Yorkie travel guide for car safety and trip planning.

 Care rhythm